folio-org/mod-orders/README.md

  * If the setting "isApprovalRequired" is set to true,an order approval is required to `OPEN` an order and the user should have
    `orders.item.approve` permissions to `approve` an order

 ### Purchase Order logic
 Upon receiving a request to create a PO, it does the following:
+* Validate PO content (vendor, acquisition units, settings based validation like order lines limit and etc.); then
 * Save a PO object in `Pending` status; then
 * Retrieve the `id` of the PO and pass that to the related PO lines; then
 * Save the PO lines; then
-* In case an order is in Open status and updates are required in the Inventory, it does the following:
+* In case an order is in `Open` status and updates are required in the Inventory, it does the following:
   * Find or create instance record; then
   * Update PO lines with instance record identifier; then
   * Find or create holding record; then
   * Find or create item record per unit of physical/electronic quantity identified in the order line record
-* In case expected order status is `Open`, update a PO object; then
+  * Update a PO object; then
-* Retrieve the fund transactions associated with each PO line; then
+* Retrieve the encumbrance transactions associated with each PO line based on fund distributions; then
-* Make the appropriate transactions against the associated funds
+* Make the appropriate encumbrance transactions against the associated funds

 Upon receiving a request to update a PO, it does the following:
+* validate PO content (vendor, acquisition units, settings based validation like order lines limit and etc.); then
-* if provided PO doesn't contain PO Lines, just update the PO information via the /orders-storage/purchase_orders endpoint
+* if provided PO doesn't contain PO Lines, just update the PO information via the `PUT /orders-storage/purchase-orders/<id>` endpoint
 * if provided PO contain PO Lines:
   * Get the current list of PO Lines for this order; then
   * Compare the provided list of PO Lines with what's in the database: